cyplo/blog/content/posts/2019/hugo.md

 draft: true
 ---

-- back to netlify, but without custom sync script - mention link to script
+- back to netlify, but without custom sync script - mention link to script - deploys are much faster now
 - new domain
 - new design
 - made sure links work